Alamance Battleground: Description and administrative history

-Grounds

-Plaque from battleground monument.
-Reads: "Of the twelve regulators condemned at Hillsboro, the following six were executed by the British Governor: James Pugh, Robert Matear, Benjamin Merrill, Captain Messer, and two others whose names are now unknown.
-"Our blood will be as good seed in good ground, that will soon produce one hundred fold." - James Pugh, under the gallows at Hillsboro, N.C., June 19th, 1771."

 A visitor center at the site allows visitors to view several historical items - including the powder horn of Harmon Cox, the only known surviving archeological relic from the Battle of Alamance, in a small museum.
 Outside the visitors center is a 3-pounder cannon replica and a map of the battleground site.
 Outside the visitors center, the grounds are marked with 2 granite monuments.
 The smaller monument was given as a memorial in 1880 while the larger monument featuring a statue of James Hunter, the so-called "General of the Regulators", was erected in 1901.
 The grounds are crossed by a ¾ mile trail, and key battle positions. campsite.
 A smokehouse also stands on the grounds.
 There is a plaque that commemorates the deaths of the six men who were hanged by Governor Tryon following the defeat of the Regulators: James Pugh, Robert Matear, Benjamin Merrill, Captain Messer, and two others.

-Alamance Battleground State Historic Site also includes the John Allen House, which family sources suggest was constructed around 1780.
-John's sister, Amy, was the wife of Herman Husband, an agitator and pamphleteer prominent in the Regulator movement who was present at the Battle of Alamance.
-Donated by descendants of the family and moved from nearby Snow Camp to the current site, the frontier style, one room log home is furnished with restored, original pieces from the period.